Easy Window Treatment Projects

 To make a peacock-print valance like this one, start by cutting a 2x4 piece of wood to the width of your window.
 Buy enough fabric to extend 6 inches on either side and 4 inches longer than the desired length.
 Finish the hem and sides, and embellish with a fun fabric trim.
 Wrap fabric around the wood and staple into place.
 Attach the wood to the wall with screws or L brackets.

 You can make these pretty curtains using solid-color flat sheets.
 Cut each panel to twice the window width and 6 inches longer than the desired length.
 Sew a rod pocket along the top.
 Hem the panels to floor length.
-Make the ruffles by cutting strips of fabric twice the width of a panel by 4 ½ inches, then sew a 1/2-inch hem.
+Make the ruffles by cutting strips of fabric twice the width of a panel by 4-1/2 inches tall, then sew a 1/2-inch hem.
 Sew a basting stitch along the raw edge.
 Gather the fabric to the width of the panel.
-Starting at the curtain's bottom hem, pin overlapping ruffles to the panel and stitch them into place.
+Starting at the curtain's bottom hem, pin overlapping ruffles to the panel with hem side down, and stitch them into place.
 Attach the top ruffle upside down, right sides together, and flip over to hide the raw edge.

 When curtain panels won't fit or simply aren't needed, use an easy-sew valance like this one to add softness and color.
 Sew a rectangle to the window size, adding a rod pocket at the top.
 Stitch a length of wide ribbon on each end of the valance, 4-6 inches from the outer edge.
 Drape the ribbon over the top of the valance so there is a length of ribbon running down the back and the front of the valance.
 Stitch the ribbon into place and use each ribbon tail to tie up the fabric.